mtottenh/tottenham.io/src/content/posts/2018-05-12-xv6-env-setup.md

 ## Obtaining the XV6 sources

 I've forked a copy of the XV6 source tree at `https://github.com/mtottenh/xv6`.
-If you'd like to follow along feel free, otherwise you can get access to the upstream source
+If you'd like to follow along, feel free, otherwise you can get access to the upstream source
 ```bash
 # Upstream source